 ARE’s UPLIFT Programme brings together organisations working across communities to support young people and tackle inequality in meaningful ways.
 As part of the programme, we are shining a light on the alumni organisations involved in the programme's …

-Action for Race Equality (ARE) is proud to announce the launch of the second year of the UPLIFT Programme, a 12-month initiative designed to strengthen the capacity and sustainability of Black, Asian, and Mixed Heritage-led …
+Action for Race Equality (ARE) is proud to announce that we are recruiting for the second year of the UPLIFT Programme, a 12-month initiative designed to strengthen the capacity and sustainability of Black, Asian, and Mixed …

 Racial Disparities Persist in Strip Searches and Use of Force Against Children